Nishkalkashyap/notes/edfora/interview-questions.md

 ```

 ### Tech-Question-4
-Write a function to reverse a String without using any pre-defined functions.
+Write a function to reverse a String
 ```js
 function reverseString(text : string) : string {
     //...your code goes here